 Earth's crust ranges from 5 to 70 kilometers in thickness and serves as the planet's outermost layer.
 This thin shell represents less than one percent of Earth's total mass, yet it's the only layer we ...

-The Earth with the upper mantle exposed.
-Researchers at The University of Texas at Austin have discovered a previously unknown layer of partly molten rock approximately 100 miles beneath the Earth's ...
+The Earth with the upper mantle revealed.
+Researchers at The University of Texas at Austin have discovered a previously unknown layer of partly molten rock in a key region just below the tectonic ...

 Some results have been hidden because they may be inaccessible to you